gen-classroom/projet-ngueukam_parrino_tomic_lopes/README.md

 ## About The Project

-This software allows the generation of a static HTML website, It was developed in the context of a school project at HEIG-VD.
+This software allows the generation of a **static HTML website**, It was developed in the context of a school project at HEIG-VD.

 ### Built With